Close Menu

 Crowds and Long Queues

 August is peak tourist season, which means the Eiffel Tower is crowded, and the queues are long.
 Be prepared to spend at least 30 minutes to an hour waiting in line, especially during peak hours (12 pm to 2 pm).
 It’s essential to plan your visit strategically and consider visiting during off-peak hours or using the tower’s online ticketing system to minimize your wait time.
-(See Also: Time Taken to Visit Statue of Liberty – Essential Guide)
+(See Also: Maldives Best Time to Visit?
+Perfect Island Getaway)

 Heat and Humidity